Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     scene_items[0].attrs['startFrame']['value'] = 10
     print 'After:', scene_items[0].attrs['startFrame']['value']

-In the above example we're printing the value of start frame before and after we change it.
+In the above example, the value of start frame is being printed before and after it is changed.

-Now if you apply the builder, the startFrame of the **zSolver1** node will be given the new value you set.
+Now if the builder is applied, the startFrame attribute of the **zSolver1** node will be given the new value.
 As before, the new value is applied whether or not the **zSolver1** node already existed in the scene before the call to **build()**.

 .. code-block:: python